waynechoidev/waynechoi.dev/posts/trackball.md

 ---

 They also address certain problems associated with rotation representations, such as gimbal lock.
-The video below provides an example of gimbal lock.
-When the y-axis rotation angle approaches π/180 (approximately 1.57), a loss of freedom along one axis occurs, resulting in the x-axis and z-axis rotations producing the same outcome.
+Gimbal lock is a phenomenon where a loss of Degrees of Freedom occurs when the y-axis rotation angle approaches π/180 (approximately 1.57).
+This results in a noticeable occurrence, as demonstrated in the accompanying video.
+In the flowing video, you can observe the x-axis and z-axis rotations producing the same outcome when the y-axis rotation angle reaches the specified value.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/IVYbnSeXclE?si=S3ndvwE02ofkB0eK" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>